 - What did you try to build?
 Only optee_os?
 A full OP-TEE developer setup using QEMU, HiKey, RPi3, Juno using repo?
 AOSP?
 OpenEmbedded?
-What we build on daily basis are the OP-TEE developer setups (see Platforms supported by build.git), but other builds like AOSP and OpenEmbedded are builds that we try from time to time, but not very often within Security Working Group.
-Having that said there are other teams in Linaro working with such builds, but they most often base their builds on OP-TEE stable releases. - By running latest instead of stable also comes with a risk of getting build errors due to version and/or interdependency skew which can result in build error.
+What we build on daily basis are the OP-TEE developer setups (see Platforms supported by build.git), but other builds like AOSP and OpenEmbedded are builds that we try from time to time, but we have no CI/regression testing configured for those builds. - By running latest instead of stable also comes with a risk of getting build errors due to version and/or interdependency skew which can result in build error.
 Now, such issues most often affects running xtest and not the building.
 If you however clean all gits and do a repo sync -d.
 Then we're almost 100% sure you will get back to a working state again, since as mentioned in next bullet, we build (and run xtest) on all QEMU on all patches sent to OP-TEE. - Every pull request in OP-TEE are tested on hardware (see Q: How are you testing OP-TEE?).